 Next, explore the occupations on your list.
 Although an occupation seems suitable, you have other things to consider at age 50.
 With just slightly less than two decades ahead of you to settle into a new career, the time you spend preparing for it is a more important factor than it would have been if you had done this earlier.
 You should avoid choosing occupations that require many years of education or training.
 While you may occasionally see a story about someone who made a late midlife career change and became a doctor or lawyer while in their 50s, that could be an unrealistic choice for several reasons.
 By the time you finish your education, you would have only a few years left to work so your investment wouldn't pay off.
 You might also face age bias both in admissions and in getting a job when you graduate.

 It is much more practical to choose an occupation that takes advantage of your transferable skills and doesn't require too much additional education and training.
 With that said, if it's your heart's desire to pursue a career that requires multiple years of education and training, and you have the financial resources to do it, don't let anything stop you.

 Also make sure to learn about job duties, employment outlook, and median earnings.
 Evaluate this data to help you pick the most suitable occupations from your list.
 Think about which job duties you like and which you don't.
-While you don't have to love every task you would have, you must at least be willing to do all of them regularly.
+While you don't have to love every task, you must at least be willing to do all of them regularly.
 If any job duty is a deal breaker, take that occupation out of the running.

 Earning a lot of money is nice, but it won't make you any happier with a career that has few other redeeming qualities.
 Instead of choosing the occupation with the highest earnings, make sure the salary will cover your expenses, let you save money, and allow you to take part in the leisure activities you enjoy.
-Consider the employment outlook as well.
-If you can't get a job, there is no point in choosing this occupation.
+Also, consider the employment outlook.
+If you can't get a job, there is no point in choosing that occupation.